mohammed-najib/flutter_pdf_viewer/README.md

 # pdf_viewer

-This sample project of a pdf viewer app that is multiplatform.
+Sample project of a pdf viewer app that is multiplatform.
 This project works on Linux and Android.

 <p float="left">
   <img src="./readme/image-big-1.png" width="300" />